rah4691/DynamoDB/README.md

 # DynamoDB
-Automatically Create DynamoDb tables , Take backup and Restore without hiting to the concurrency Issue
+Automatically Create s3 bucket and update the file and then delete the bucket.